lucian-bhs/phys-project/README.md

 LIGO's goal is to measure "gravitational waves", distortions in space caused by massive masses like stars in distant galaxies.
 They can be measured by the equipment in the facility, which involves a lot of very complex scientific concepts (that we won't exactly go into here).

 **LHC**, or the Large Hadron Collider, is also a large-scale physics project but it aims to accomplish different goals.
-It actively fires particles in a vaccuum chamber at near the speed of light before smashing them together.
+It fires particles in a vaccuum chamber at near the speed of light before smashing them together, causing a phenomenon in which a new particle is created as a result of the impact.
 This allows them to measure tons of data with the LHC's specialized detectors to learn more about physics.
 ![LHC](https://www.symmetrymagazine.org/sites/default/files/styles/2015_teaser/public/images/standard/LHC-s.jpg?itok=MRYuVCfy)

 This vaccuum tube is in a loop almost 17 miles long, and contains superconducting magnets along the length of the tunnel to accelerate the particles to incredible speeds.